bigzhe/Liveboard/README.md

 # Liveboard
-The repository for UNNC LEAVE liveboard
+The repository for the leaveunnc.space